Sayantanmukherjee6/Kubent/E2E_without_llm.md

 AnalysisResult
 ```

-It is standalone and only validates LLM connectivity and structured responses.
+It is standalone and only tests:

+* LLM connectivity
+* structured JSON parsing
+* provider abstraction

 ---

-# PART 1 — MOCK SOURCE TESTING
+# PART 1 — INITIAL VALIDATION

-This validates:

-* watcher
-* predictor
-* pipeline wiring
-* deduplication
-* heuristics

 ---